Overview

 Example

 The award amount is $100,000.
-Here, when $20,000 of net program income is earned, it is deducted from the sponsor's commitment.
+When $20,000 of the program income is earned, it is deducted from the sponsor's commitment.
 The total award amount remains the same, but the sponsor's liability is reduced from $100,000 to $80,000.
 Typically, program income generated by non-research awards follow the deductive method.

 Matching